 - has behavioral changes

 This is even more important if your child has had a recent viral illness, such as the flu or a cold.

 Of course, many kids with viruses will have some of these symptoms, and most will not have Reye syndrome.
 But it's best to be sure because early diagnosis is the key to successful treatment of Reye syndrome.

 Never use aspirin or other drugs from the salicylate (suh-LISS-uh-late) family to treat chickenpox, the flu, or any other viral diseases.
-Many over-the-counter (OTC) medicines contain salicylates, including bismuth subsalicylate (for instance, Pepto-Bismol).
+Many over-the-counter (OTC) medicines (those you can buy without a prescription) contain salicylates, including bismuth subsalicylate (for instance, Pepto-Bismol).
 Be sure to read the labels and talk to your health care provider if you're not sure whether a medicine is safe for your child.

 In general, kids and teens should not take aspirin (salicylates) except on the advice of a doctor for certain conditions.